The Meaning of Each Tarot Card: Symbols and Meanings

 Wands

-Begin your day with a simple daily card pull.
-Reflect on what the card signifies and how it applies to your life at that moment.
+Begin your day with a simple daily card draw.
+Reflect on what the card means to you today and how it applies to your life at that moment.
 This practice can set a positive tone for your day and encourage mindfulness.

 Journaling

-Combine Tarot with journaling.
 Write down your card pulls, thoughts, and feelings surrounding each card.
-This allows for deeper introspection and can help in processing emotions.
+This allows for such deeper, more meaningful introspection and can help in processing emotions - the good ones and the not-so-good ones.

 Tarot Readings

-Conduct regular Tarot readings for yourself.
-Consider themed readings focusing on self-care, emotional balance, or personal growth.
+Consider trying out themed tarot readings that focus on self-care, emotional balance, or personal growth.
 These readings can offer insights into areas of your life that may need attention.
+I have a heap of tarot spreads that Iβve created over on Pinterest

 Creating Rituals